List of pastoral visits of Pope Francis: 2015

 In the course of his visit to Ecuador, Pope Francis met President Rafael Correa, visited with priests and seminarians, paid a private visit to a Jesuit priest friend, visited a home for the elderly in Quito and a shrine in the town of El Quinche.
 His last Mass in Ecuador drew about 1.5 million people.

 Arriving in Bolivia on 8 July, Pope Francis was received by President Evo Morales at El Alto International Airport near La Paz.
-In his speech after arrival the pope said among other: "Bolivia is making important steps towards including broad sectors in the country's economic, social and political life.
-Your constitution recognizes the rights of individuals, minorities and the natural environment, and provides for institutions to promote them."
-Later during the meeting in Government palace Morales awarded Pope Francis with the highest Bolivian state decoration, the Grand Cross of the Order of the Condor of the Andes and with the State decoration of Luís Espinal Camps, named after a Jesuit priest and activist known for his commitment to the disadvantaged people of the country, who was murdered by paramilitary forces in March 1980 for his defense of them.
-He also presented the pope with a crucifix in form of a hammer and sickle, which form the symbol of the Communist Party, which he explained had been a form created by Espinal himself in his efforts to identify with the oppressed poor of that country.
-This gift immediately proved controversial.
-The pope also prayed in the place near La Paz where the body of this murdered Jesuit priest was found and by this occasion he highlighted his preaching of the Gospel.
-Pope Francis visited also the Cathedral of La Paz and after leaving La Paz he traveled to Santa Cruz de la Sierra in the eastern part of Bolivia.
+Francis spoke, in part: "Bolivia is making important steps towards including broad sectors in the country's economic, social and political life."
+Later, during their meeting, Morales awarded Pope Francis with the highest Bolivian decoration, the Grand Cross of the Order of the Condor of the Andes and State decoration of Luís Espinal Camps, named after a Jesuit priest and activist known for his commitment to the disadvantaged people of the country, who was murdered by paramilitary forces in March 1980.
+He also presented the pope with a crucifix in form of a hammer and sickle, which form the symbol of the Communist Party, which he explained had been a form created by Espinal; the gift immediately proved controversial.
+The Pope also prayed in the place near La Paz where the body of this murdered Jesuit priest was found, and he highlighted his preaching of the Gospel.
+Pope Francis visited also the Cathedral of La Paz, and after leaving, he traveled to Santa Cruz de la Sierra in the eastern part of Bolivia.
 On 9 July Pope Francis celebrated Mass in Santa Cruz de la Sierra connected with the opening of the Fifth National Eucharistic Congress.
-He also attended the World Meeting of Popular Movements, taking place in Santa Cruz de la Sierra, where he delivered a speech addressing Bolivia's poor and indigenous communities and apologized to the country's indigenous people for the "grave sins" the church committed towards them during Spanish colonial rule.
-This event brought together delegates from popular movements from around the world and there also participated President of Bolivia Evo Morales.
-Pope Francis expressed in his speech on this event his solidarity with gathered popular movements and their efforts.
+He also attended the World Meeting of Popular Movements, in Santa Cruz de la Sierra, where he addressed Bolivia's poor and indigenous communities, and apologized to the country's indigenous people for the "grave sins" the church committed towards them during Spanish colonial rule.
+This event brought together delegates from popular movements from around the world; Morales also attended.
+Francis expressed in his speech on this event his solidarity with gathered popular movements and their efforts.